Characterizing and mitigating coherent errors in a trapped ion quantum processor using hidden inverses: Introduction

 Quantum errors in a quantum computer can be thought of as any evolution of the qubits that differs from the ideal intended operation.
 There are different ways one may categorize quantum errors, but for the purpose of this work we limit our discussion to two distinct types of errors: incoherent error and coherent error.
 Incoherent errors map pure states to mixed states resulting in loss of purity often caused by classical noise.
 Some well known quantum channels such as depolarization and dephasing are examples of incoherent errors.
 Conversely, coherent error can be represented as a single unitary operator and maps pure states to pure states.
 Such an error usually comes from miscalibration or drift out of calibration of the control system used to drive the qubit operations.
 If one has a good understanding of the system interaction Hamiltonian, it is often possible to describe coherent errors as additive or multiplicative terms in the control parameters.
 This allows one to use targeted characterization procedures to learn about the error parameters which in turn can be used for better calibration.
 While fault tolerant protocols using a quantum error correction (QEC) code have been demonstrated recently~\cite{egan_fault-tolerant_2021,krinner_realizing_2021,ryan-anderson_realization_2021}, noisy intermediate scale quantum (NISQ) devices are unable to take advantage of QEC because of high noise levels and small system sizes.
 For NISQ devices, one can try to mitigate these errors to minimize their impact on the quantum computer's output; such protocols are collectively knows as EM (error mitigation) protocols.
+Multiple quantum characterization, verification, and validation (QCVV) protocols exist for characterizing the noise channels and error models discussed here, including gate set tomography~\cite{blume-kohout_robust_2013}, randomized benchmarking~\cite{johnson_demonstration_2015}, generalized model fitting~\cite{nielsen_efficient_2021}, and many others.
+While these frameworks are very general, typically allowing for deduction of a diverse array of noise models, a large quantity of experimental data can be required to learn the models in some cases.
+The exclusive access to many quantum computing platforms required to obtain the data is not always readily available.
+Recent applications of various EM techniques in the NISQ era provide a promising middle ground approach~\cite{nation_scalable_2021,kim_scalable_2021,peters_perturbative_2021,strikis_learning-based_2021,piveteau_error_2021,larose_mitiq_2020,zhang_error-mitigated_2020,czarnik_error_2020, Suzuki2022}.
+Zero noise extrapolation (ZNE) and probabilistic error cancellation (PEC) \cite{Temme2017, berg2022probabilistic} are two other error mitigation protocols that have been used in various applications run on superconducting qubit devices.
+ZNE and PEC are more well suited for incoherent errors but coherent noise can be twirled into Pauli noise and these protocols can be effectively used as demonstrated in \cite{berg2022probabilistic} for PEC.
+Essentially, the efficacy of an EM routine is an indicator of the presence of a specific type of noise present in the machine, and with sufficient \textit{a priori} information these techniques can be used to characterize noise in a quantum processor.